 SPCA Mui Wo Clinic, Shop 17, Mui Wo Clinic, 3 Ngan Wan Road, Mui Wo, Lantau, Hong Kong, 2984 0060, www.spca.org.hk/en/about-us/spca-centres/mui-wo-centre

 Editor’s Note: This video was created in 2018 and some of the shops we visited back then have sadly now closed.

-Editor’s Note: This article was originally published in 2018 by Annie Simpson and was updated on 1, May 2020.
+Editor’s Note: “Your Neighbourhood Guide To Mui Wo” was originally published in 2018 by Annie Simpson and was most recently updated in May 2022 by Nicole Moraleda.